 There is SO much more powerful evidence to explore.
 This is really just a brief introduction to some of the major considerations that should inform our views of the “Old Testament” or “Hebrew Bible,” and how it should and should not inform our world view.
 At this point you’ve probably gathered that even as a believer I came to a point where I did not privilege the Old Testament text in the way that others do.
 There are certainly historically based portions of the Old Testament, but there is much that is not historical at all.
 Some will see these things as threatening, but I would argue that ignorant faith is threatening and counterproductive to our progression as individuals and as a society.
 There are many people of strong faith and devotion who long ago stopped what I consider to be the desperate, uncomfortable, and hopeless battle of trying to defend the literalism, historicity, and even the supposedly “inerrant” nature of the Old Testament.

 For me, letting go of those things was actually a relief in many ways–even if it did cause me to rework some paradigms.
 My feeling is that strict literal views of the Bible hold us back in many ways.
 First, they can limit our ability to gain knowledge about our world.
 As an example, evolution has become the keystone that makes sense of all biology.
 And yet, the need of many to desperately defend an ‘inerrant” Bible has ensured that many students don’t really encounter these issues unless they pursue higher education.
 I would argue that defending an “inerrant” Bible not only hurts our ability to obtain secular truth, but could also make faith in a divine being more difficult to obtain for those who seek it.
 I can’t tell you how many conversations I’ve overheard or been a part of in which those of my faith struggle to reconcile a belief in a mostly inerrant and God-given book of scripture with some of the CRAZY things that are found in the Old Testament.
 For example, I’m not sure how anyone can be comfortable with the idea that God was truly behind (or condoned) some of the insane laws in the book of Leviticus.
 Even as a believer I certainly didn’t need to hold on to the burden of defending the Old Testament as “inerrant” and “God-breathed.”
-Unfortunately, many in the LDS church are hostile to the information I am presenting.
+Unfortunately, many (not all) in the LDS church are still hostile to the information I am presenting.